 - For traffic on 3GPP access, the SMF may update N4 rules and QoS rules/EPS bearer contexts on the UE to take into account that no QoS differentiation is possible over 3GPP access.

-This support of Multi-Access PDU Sessions using for the 3GPP access user-plane resources of an associated PDN Connection instead of the 3GPP access to 5GC is further defined in TS 23.502 [3].
+Support of Multi-Access PDU Sessions using one leg associated with PDN Connection in EPC and one leg associated with PDU Session in 5GC is further defined in TS 23.502 [3].

 The following clauses specify the functionality that enables ATSSS.